 July 15: It can take 4-6 weeks to process your application.
 If you want your loan to be in place before classes begin in September, submit all necessary documentation before the middle of July.

 November 18: To receive loan funding for both semesters, submit your application by mid November of your year of study.
 A complete application must be received a minimum of 6 weeks before your last day of school to be processed.

 The Pre-Study Report deadline is March 17, 2016 for university or college students attending a traditional two-semester program starting in September 2015 or six weeks prior to the study end date for all other programs.
 Your Pre-Study Report can be submitted as soon as your program begins.

 Note: You must submit all required information at least six weeks before the end of your period of full- time study and three weeks before the end of each part-time course.
 Awards are not retroactive and cannot be issued after the end of your study period.

 If you plan to appeal your assessment, submit your completed application for appeal six weeks before the end of your study period.
 Your pre-study report must accompany your appeal if you have not already submitted one.

 The amount you can borrow in combined federal and provincial student loans is determined according to your assessed financial need and within the weekly maximum amount.

 Your financial need is the amount you are expected to contribute (financial resources) subtracted from your total allowable expenses.
-For current allowable expenses and expected contributions based on your student category, refer to the Student Loan Calculation Guide.
+For current allowable expenses and expected contributions based on your student category.

 The combined weekly maximum amount you can borrow is as follows: